-Academic curricula for the for-credit college level courses is developed in partnership with Naropa University in Boulder, CO.
-Naropa University serves as Dragons School of Record and for-credit students who receive a transcript from Naropa University at the end of the term.
+Academic curricula for the for-credit college level courses are developed in partnership with Naropa University in Boulder, CO.
+Naropa University serves as Dragons School of Record and for-credit students receive a transcript from Naropa University at the end of the term.
 Naropa University is regionally accredited by the Higher Learning Commission and is a liberal arts university that offers undergraduate and graduate programs.
 Each Dragons for-credit course is vetted through the standard Naropa University approval process.
 For more information, see the Academics section on each program page.

 WHAT STEPS DO I TAKE TO TRANSFER CREDITS TO MY HOME INSTITUTION?

 The first step is to meet with your home institution’s study abroad or academic advisor to understand your school’s process for transferring credit.
-College and universities have varying processes and policies related to transferring credit from study abroad programs.
-Prior to your meeting, we recommend you review the Academics section on each program page of the website in order to be able to share this information with your advisor.
+Colleges and universities have varying processes and policies related to transferring credit from study abroad programs.
+Prior to your meeting, we recommend you review the Academics section on each program page of the website in order to be able to share details with your advisor.
 After successful completion of the program, you can request an official transcript from Dragons School of Record: Naropa University in Boulder, CO.